 "No, no; but she would have you," said Gavin, happily, "to teach her housekeeping."
 "It would be a pleasant occupation to me, that," Margaret admitted.

-"And she would soon learn; she would be so proud of her position as mistress of a manse."
+"And she would soon learn: she would be so proud of her position as mistress of a manse."
 "Perhaps," Gavin said, doubtfully.
 He had no doubt on the subject in his college days.
 "And we can take for granted," continued his mother, "that she is a lassie of fine character."
 "Of course," said Gavin, holding his head high, as if he thought the doctor might be watching him.

 "I have thought," Margaret went on, "that there was a great deal of wisdom in what you said at that last marriage in the manse, the one where, you remember, the best man and the bridesmaid joined hands instead of the bride and bridegroom."
 "What did I say?" asked the little minister, with misgivings.

 "That there was great danger when people married out of their own rank of life."
 "Oh--ah--well, of course, that would depend on circumstances."
 "They were wise words, Gavin.
 There was the sermon, too, that you preached a month or two ago against marrying into other denominations.
 Jean told me that it greatly impressed the congregation.
 It is a sad sight, as you said, to see an Auld Licht lassie changing her faith because her man belongs to the U. P.'s."
 "Did I say that?"
 "You did, and it so struck Jean that she told me she would rather be an old maid for life, 'the which,' she said, 'is a dismal prospect,' than marry out of the Auld Licht kirk."
-"It is harmless," Gavin answered, going to the window.
-He started back next moment, and crying, "Don't look out, mother," hastily pulled down the blind.
-"Why, Gavin," Margaret said in fear, "you look as if it had struck you."
-"Oh, no," Gavin answered, with a forced laugh, and he lit her lamp for her.
+"Perhaps that was a rather narrow view I took, mother.
+After all, the fitting thing is that the wife should go with her husband; especially if it is he that is the Auld Licht."
+"I don't hold with narrowness myself, Gavin," Margaret said, with an effort, "and admit that there are many respectable persons in the other denominations.
+But though a weaver might take a wife from another kirk without much scandal, an Auld Licht minister's madam must be Auld Licht born and bred.
+The congregation would expect no less.
+I doubt if they would be sure of her if she came from some other Auld Licht kirk.
+'Deed, though she came from our own kirk, I'm thinking the session would want to catechise her.
+Ay, and if all you tell me of Lang Tammas be true (for, as you know, I never spoke to him), I warrant he would catechise the session."
+"I would brook no interference from my session," said Gavin, knitting his brows, "and I do not consider it necessary that a minister's wife should have been brought up in his denomination.
+Of course she would join it.
+We must make allowance, mother, for the thousands of young women who live in places where there is no Auld Licht kirk."
+"You can pity them, Gavin," said Margaret, "without marrying them.
+A minister has his congregation to think of."
+"So the doctor says," interposed her son.